 2 Black Bean Chalupa Supreme

 This fluffy, fried, flour-based shell is thankfully vegan.
-Ask for this fresco-style and you’ll get a crunchy chalupa filled with black beans, tomatoes, and lettuce.
+Ask for this without sour cream and cheese and you’ll get a crunchy chalupa filled with black beans, tomatoes, and lettuce.
 We love it with jalapeños.

 3 Bean Burrito

 Surprisingly, the bean burrito isn’t vegan as-is (it contains cheese).
-However, order it fresco style, and you’re set with a warm flour tortilla wrapped around refried beans, red sauce, diced onions, and chopped tomatoes.
+However, order it sans cheese, and you’re set with a warm flour tortilla wrapped around refried beans, red sauce, diced onions, and chopped tomatoes.
 Not a fan of refried beans?
 Ask for black beans or potatoes instead.

 4 Fiesta Veggie Burrito

-This gem from the Cravings Value Menu is vegan if you order it fresco-style and without chipotle sauce.
+This gem from the Cravings Value Menu is vegan if you order it without cheese, sour cream, and chipotle sauce.
 It’s a delicious combination of black beans, seasoned rice, guac, tomatoes, and Fiesta Strips, which are pieces of red tortilla chips.

 5 Spicy Potato Soft Taco